nagym72/project_orellana_lab/fede/ENM_NMA/README.md

-# Elastic Network Model + Normal Modes Analaysis
+# Elastic Network Model + Normal Modes Trajectory Projection

 A bunch of scripts from Domenico which was partly generalized by me (Fede).
 The whole package is launched from the .sh script in this directory.